remp2020/remp2020.github.io/index.md

 ## REMP Technical news

+### 26-Oct-2021: Hotfix release for ApplicationModule

+- Previous version optimized and speed up API.
+Unfortunately it introduced bug which breaks initial CRM installation _(application is unable to create required tables)_.
+This hotfix release contains fix for `Core::command()`.
+Update your `crm-application-module` to `0.35.1` ([changelog](https://github.com/remp2020/crm-application-module/releases/tag/0.35.1)).

 ### 25-Oct-2021: New version of CRM is available (0.35.0)

 **Technical announcement:** We've been successfully using CRM with MySQL 8 in production and we believe it's stable for everyone to use.
 In order to use the latest features of MySQL 8, we will need to drop MySQL 5.7 support in the next months.